 Lemons, limes, oranges, and grapefruit are loaded with Vitamin C. And they’re bursting with color and flavor during the warm season.
 However, citrus is incredibly acidic.
 While it’s actually alkaline inside the body, citrus fruits can actually eat away at healthy enamel.
 Once the enamel is damaged, decay isn’t far behind.
 Enjoy the citrus spoils of the summer in moderation, but make sure you rinse the acid away with plenty of clean water.

 Berries are treats that are especially popular in the summer.
 In fact, it’s hard to pass a bush, vine, or field of plump, ripe berries and not turn into a glutton.
 The human body needs the antioxidants and immunity-fighting abilities that fresh berries provide.
 But the natural pigment does a wonder on your teeth.
-Drinking plenty of water is essential when consuming these seasonal delights, but your smile may need a late season boost that only cosmetic dentistry can provide.
+Drinking plenty of water is essential when consuming these seasonal delights, but your smile may need a late season boost that only Fort Wayne Dentist can provide.

 Cookouts are an American pastime with 75-87% of Americans participating in some type of grilling experience during the summer holidays.
 Whether you prefer it on chicken, ribs, or tofu, the sweet, sticky, and tangy sauces are often the best part of the feast.
 Of course, it’s often the worst part for your teeth.
 Barbecue sauce not only has dyes that can stain your teeth, but it also contains vinegar, tomatoes, and sugar that can break down the enamel.
 Always rinse your mouth right after eating such foods, but wait at least 30 minutes to brush your teeth to avoid spreading the acid throughout the mouth.